 He was born in Shangai in 1954 and started to paint when he was 9 years old.

-He has been living in Italy since 1980, where he attended famous comtemporary artists such as Pietro Annigono, Giacomo Manzù and Gregorio Sciltian.
+He has been living in Italy since 1980, where he attended famous comtemporary artists such as Pietro Annigoni, Giacomo Manzù and Gregorio Sciltian.
 He mainly enhanced his technique in Rome in the studio of Riccardo Tommasi Ferroni, one of the great masters of contemporary figurative painting.

 His realism is not limited inside the foundations of his own culture.
 He continues his research and study of the work of the greatest masters in the main European museums.
 His life is a continuous pilgrimage between the western and the eastern world.
 He considers himself a guest in both worlds.
 He likes blending them.
 His thought has roots in philosophical Taoism.
 “Tao”, that means life is the supreme unity where oppositions of life find unison: the good one (Yang) and the dissolving one (Yin).

 His works are often of great size.
-The Tempest, for example is 250 x 550cm and Venetian Caprice 220×450, The autumn of Ulysses 280×550…
+The Tempest, for example is 250 x 550cm and Venetian Caprice 220×450, The Autumn of Ulysses 280×550…

 Professor Mario De Micheli, outstanding Italian art critic wrote:

 “The plot of his entire work is rich in imagination, skill, experience.
 He reveals his poetic and technical secrets without difficulty, because in fact they are not secret, they are absolutely evident.
 In other words he paints with extreme simplicity…”

 Zhou Zhiwei has presented his works in several exhibitions in Europe and China: in Rome, Milan, Florence, Venice, Vienna, Shanghai, Beijing, Inner Mongolia, Trieste, Padua, etc.

 Today he lives in Padua and works as a painter both in Europe and China.
 He is also the curator of art exhibitions, cultural events and TV documentaries dealing with art and culture.